los5011/automating-aws-with-python/README.md

-# automating-aws-with-python
+# Automating AWS with Python

-repo for automating aws with python course
+Repository for the A Cloud Guru course *Automating AWS with Python*